rspec/rspec-rails/README.md

 Because system specs are a wrapper around Rails’ built-in `SystemTestCase`, they’re only available on Rails 5.1+.
+(Feature specs serve the same purpose, but without this dependency.)

 #### Feature specs

+Before Rails introduced system testing facilities, feature specs were the only spec type for end-to-end testing.
-Feature specs serve the same purpose, but `SystemTestCase` solves some longstanding configuration issues they had, so the RSpec team [officially recommends system specs][] over feature specs.
+While the RSpec team now [officially recommends system specs][] instead, feature specs are still fully supported, look basically identical, and work on older versions of Rails.

+On the other hand, feature specs require non-trivial configuration to get some important features working, like JavaScript testing or making sure each test runs with a fresh DB state.
+With system specs, this configuration is provided out-of-the-box.

+Like system specs, feature specs require the [Capybara][] gem.
-If you don’t have the luxury of upgrading, there’s no problem with using feature specs instead.
-Be sure to add [Capybara][] to the `:test` group of your `Gemfile` first:
+Rails 5.1+ includes it by default as part of system tests, but if you don’t have the luxury of upgrading, be sure to add it to the `:test` group of your `Gemfile` first:

 ```ruby
 group :test do
   gem "capybara"
 end
 ```

-(It’s actually required for both feature and system specs, but Rails includes it by default in versions 5.1+.)

 [officially recommends system specs]: http://rspec.info/blog/2017/10/rspec-3-7-has-been-released/#rails-actiondispatchsystemtest-integration-system-specs
 [Capybara]: https://github.com/teamcapybara/capybara